sleepjie/Valanar/Valanar Superdocument.md

 - **1900BR** - *The Desolation of Malyria*
 	The nation of Malyria is obliterated as a magical cataclysm sunders the land and permanently taints the neighbouring region of Nazkuga.
 - **1888BR** - *The First Black Empire*
 	Francis the Black is coronated as the new ruler of Doyverd and the kingdom begins its aggressive expansion into imperialism as new territories are conquered in rapid succession all across Dol-Calandria.
-This would come to be known as the first Black Empire.
+This would come to be known as the first 'Black Empire'.
-- **1600BR** - *Nassau Finishes Construction*
+- **1800BR** - *Nassau Finishes Construction*
-	Helmed by Emperor Francis the Black himself, the Holy City of Nassau is constructed by the turn of the millennia.
+	Helmed by Emperor Francis the Black himself, the Holy City of Nassau is constructed by the turn of the century after decades of labour.
 It acts as the centre of religion in the Black Empire for thousands of years.
+- **1790BR** - *Doyverd Penal Colonies Established*
+	Crude stone forts and warden camps established by the Kingdom of Doyverd along Sah’Raza’s coastal edge, used to house dissidents, military exiles, and debt-bound peasants.
+- **1650BR/950BR** - _Formation of Proto-Tribes_
+	Crude stone forts and warden camps established by the Kingdom of Doyverd along Sah’Raza’s coastal edge, used to house dissidents, military exiles, and debt-bound peasants.
 - **850/800BR** - *Fall of Doyverd*
 	After almost a thousand years, the world's largest kingdom steadily collapses under its own weight as each of its constituent states declare independence over a period of half a century.
 - **850BR** - *Greater Witzia Founded*